amolthacker/cml-cockroach/ml/bikeshare/README.md

 # bikeshare

-Bikeshare is a simple CDSW project designed to demonstrate two features of CDSW 1.4: Experiments and Models.
+Bikeshare is a simple CDSW project designed to demonstrate two features of CDSW: Experiments and Models.

 ## Demo outline